jerm-jerm/quartz/content/DND Mystrala/0 Scratch Notes/Random Thoughts.md

 charm of tether - gain the ability to cast warding bond once daily and can burn spell slots to cast it

 tailsman that can hold 2 of any charm to each party member.

+left wrist is
+- mylium charm: carries three charges that you can use to upcast spells, gain 1 charge ever dawn, can also cast spells into it to recharge
+- charm of authority: you spells count as one level higher when an attempt is made to counterspell and dispell